Journal

 It’s impossible to be vibrant, passionate, calm and kind when you lead a 1-dimensional life that is all about doing.
 That’s all about productivity and efficiency.

-When everything is about accomplishments and accumulation and the effects of an activity rather than the joy of the activity in itself, life will feel empty and stressful.
+When everything is about accomplishments and accumulation, about the effects of an activity rather than the joy of the activity in itself, life will often feel empty and stressful.

-And then there is the digital world, that could be an amazing servant to a meaningful life, but is making many of us more stressed, less tolerant and A LOT LESS able to focus on one thing (one conversation, one book, one piece of information, one MOMENT) for as long as we need.
+And then there is the digital world, that could be an amazing servant to a meaningful life, but is often doing the complete opposite.
+Making many of us more stressed, less tolerant and A LOT LESS able to focus on one thing (one conversation, one book, one piece of information, one MOMENT) at a time.

 You’re right.